-Diageo recognised that this ambition could not be met by Diageo alone, and they needed to engage directly with their supply chain.
-Through a collaboration between glass manufacturer Encirc, and leading industry research and technology body Glass Futures, a successful pilot project pioneered the lowest carbon footprint glass bottles ever produced for a Scotch whisky brand.
-The pilot project used waste-based biofuel-powered furnaces to reduce the carbon footprint of the bottle-making process by up to 90%.
+Diageo worked with glass manufacturer Encircle and leading industry research and technology body Glass Futures, to produce glass bottles with the lowest carbon footprint ever used by a Scotch whisky brand.
+The project used waste-based biofuel-powered furnaces to reduce the carbon footprint of the bottle-making process by up to 90%.

-This collaborative and innovative partnership is a big first step in decarbonising their supply chain.
+This collaborative and innovative partnership represents a significant step forward in transforming the sustainability of its supply chain.

-The trial produced 173,000 Black & White Scotch Whisky bottles, also using 100% recycled glass.
-It is a first step in the journey to decarbonise this aspect of their supply chain.
+The trial produced 173,000 Black & White Scotch Whisky bottles, also using 100% recycled glass making the batch the most environmentally friendly ever produced for a Scotch whisky brand.
 Further work now needs to be done to develop and scale the trial for future production, but it represents a significant step forward in Diageo's drive to transform the sustainability of its grain-to-glass supply chain.